-\begin{proof} Membership in XNLP is easy to see: iteratively guess for each $V_i$ which vertices belong to the clique.
+\begin{theorem} {\sc Chained Multicolored Clique} is $\XNLP$-complete. \end{theorem} \begin{proof} Membership in $\XNLP$ is easy to see: iteratively guess for each $V_i$ which vertices belong to the clique.
 We only need to keep the clique vertices in $V_{i-1}$ and $V_i$ in memory.

-We now prove hardness via a transformation from {\sc List Coloring} parameterized by pathwidth (which is proved XNLP-complete in Subsection~\ref{subsection:listcoloringpathwidth}).
-Suppose that we are given a graph $G=(V,E)$, a path decomposition $(X_1, \ldots, X_r)$ of width $k$ for $G$ and a list of colors $L_v$ for each vertex $v\in V$ .

-First, we build an equivalent instance of {\sc List Coloring} parameterized by pathwidth with the property that all the sets $X_i$ have size exactly $k+1$.
-This can be done by adding $k+1 - |X_i|$ new isolated vertices to each set $X_i$ with $|X_i|<k+1$, which obtain the color list $\{1\}$.